-Now let’s get to business and talk about some St. Louis deli sandwiches!
+Now let’s get to business and talk about some St. Louis deli sandwiches close to your new home!

-Brad is a deli sandwich aficionado and wanted to make sure all of our amazing friends, family, clients and followers have access to the best places to get a deli sandwich in St. Louis.
+I like to think I’m a deli sandwich aficionado and want to make sure all of our amazing friends, family, clients and followers have access to the best places to get a deli sandwich in St. Louis.

-His idea of a perfect lunch out is a deli sandwich; the bigger the better, the gooier the better.
-I am more of a hamburger, hotdog kind of gal, but there are some exceptions to that rule.
+My idea of a perfect lunch is a deli sandwich; the bigger the better, the gooier the better.
+And if it’s close to home, that’s icing on the cake.

 Best St. Louis Deli Sandwich Places